NumeralTiger/JAVAFX/README.md

 # 3D Solar System Simulator - JavaFX

 This project is a 3D Solar System Simulator built with **JavaFX**.
-It provides an interactive and responsive environment to explore celestial mechanics based on fundamental physics principles.
+It provides an interactive and responsive environment to explore the universe based on fundamental Newton's Laws.

 ---